Capstone-DIY/.github/profile/README.md

 2. **Model Management on the Server**

-   - Deploy the Docker container using services like Cloud Run or Google Kubernetes Engine (GKE).
+   - Deploy the Docker container using Cloud Run.
    - Use Artifact Registry to store and manage Docker images.
-   - **Monitoring**: Track server performance and resource usage with Cloud Monitoring.
+   - **Monitoring**: Track server performance and resource usage.
    - **Scaling**: Enable auto-scaling to dynamically manage high loads.

 3. **API Development**
    - Connect the Docker container to a REST API endpoint.
-   - Secure the API with authentication mechanisms (e.g., OAuth, API Keys) and enforce HTTPS.
+   - Use Firebase for user authentication.
    - Implement logging to track errors and monitor API performance.

 ### Mobile Development Path Process